bdastur/notes/aws/readmev2_1.md

 * You can enable API caching to cache your endpoint's response.
 * With caching you can reduce the number of calls made to your endpoint and also improve latency of the requests to your API.
+* Default TTL for caching is 300 seconds (5 mins).
 * When you enable caching for a stage, API GW caches responses from your endpoint for a specified time-to-live period, in seconds.
 * Then API GW responds to the request by looking up the endpoint response from the cache instead of making a request to your endpoint.

+**API Gateway Throttling**
+* Prevents your API from being overwhelmed by too many requests.
+* API GW limits the steady-state request rate to 10,000 requests per second, per region by default.
+* Maximum concurrent requests is 5,000 requests across all APIs per region.
+* If you exceed these limits, you will get a '429 Too Many Requests' error.

 ### Same origin policy & CORS
 * In computing, the same-origin policy is an important concept in the web application